 Arcadis captures its impacts from all operations, or OpCos, using on the GHG Protocol Corporate Standard and ISO 14064.
-Relevant calculations such as GWP use AR5 are used to determine the CO2e.
+Relevant calculations such as GWP (Global Warming Potential) are used to determine the CO2e.
+To develop the Scope 1 CO2e footprint, we used the database: "UK Government GHG Conversion Factors for Company Reporting" for all emissions.
 This is applicable to Abs 2 target.